-Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course (if any) BP-DSE11: 4 3 1 0 NIL NA COMPUTER AIDED DRUG- DESIGN
+Course title Credits Credit distributi on of the Eligibility Pre-

+& Code course criteria requisite

+Lecture Tutorial Practical/ of the

+Practice course

+(if any)

+BP-DSE11: 4 3 1 0 NIL NA

+COMPUTER AIDED DRUG- DESIGN

 - Demonstrate an awareness of the current approaches to global drug discovery and their advantages and limitations. - Demonstrate an understanding of the steps involved in the drug discovery and design process - Demonstrate the ability to use evidence-based approaches to guide decision-making during the drug discovery and development process.